sohaibssb/Paxos-Protocol-for-Distributed-Consensus/README.md

 # Paxos_Algorithm
 Implement Paxos Consensus Algorithm

 Programmed by Sohaibssb as a part of my master research about "Methods of Syncretization Data in Distribution System" at Bauman University, Moscow.
-Start Summer 28/7/2023.
+Start in Summer 28/7/2023.

 ------------------